-It’s not just about just diet and exercise that decide whether you’re losing weight, so we’ll look into some ways to get that fat moving.
+It’s not just about diet and exercise that decide whether you’re losing weight, so we’ll look into some ways to get that fat moving.

 Strength training involves lifting weights or training your muscles against resistance, and helps build muscle.
 While cardio is often seen as a way to lose weight, strength training is also an effective way to shed the pounds.
-The advantage of this is that extra muscle burns extra calories, which will in turn increase resting metabolic rate.
+The advantage of this is that extra muscle burns extra calories, which will in turn increase the resting metabolic rate.

 Protein will help you minimise your appetite and increase your calorie burn rate.
 Eating high-quality protein has been shown to correlate with losing weight, probably because it makes you feel fuller and also burns more calories as it gets digested.
 Good foods for protein include lean meat, dairy and eggs.

 Get to bed earlier, wake up a bit later and you’ll have that little extra you need to improve fat burning.
 Sleep is an individual thing and everyone needs a different amount but be sure to listen to how you feel and find a schedule that works for you.

 Vinegar can go on lots of foods and it’s great for your heart, great for blood sugar control and also for fat burning.
 As well as the traditional way to consume vinegar, some people dilute apple cider vinegar and drink it, or add undiluted vinegar to dressings.

 Know the Difference Between Good and Bad Fats